elucian/bee/syntax/structure.md

 **Alias**

 You can create an alias for a specific member to eliminate the qualifier.
 This method can be used to "merge" public members into current scope.
-A member can have one single alias in a component.
+A member can have one single alias in a module.
 If you do it multiple times, only the last alias is used.
 It is a bad practice to change the alias of a member.

 ```
 alias new_name := qualifier.member_name;